thijoubert/chulapa/collections/_posts/2021-08-31-InformationBarriers-SharePoint.md

 The assignment of segments to the created SharePoint site follows a different behavior than the cases 1 and 2.

-:point_right: **The newly created site is automatically associated with the Team segments, i.e. the team members' segments**.
+**The newly created site is automatically associated with the Team segments, i.e. the team members' segments**.

 The owner cannot add segments to a site linked to a Team oustide the Teams interface.
 {: #myid .alert .alert-info .p-3 .mx-2 mb-3}